arabellas-craft/arabellas-craft.github.io/_posts/2026-08-23-samhain-myths.md

 permalink: /halloween-origins-samhain-claims
 ---

-There are many things you'll hear repeated in popular explainers on Samhain (pronounced [SAH-win](https://www.teanglann.ie/en/fuaim/Samhain)).
+There are many things you'll hear repeated in popular explainers on Samhain (pronounced [SAH-win](https://www.teanglann.ie/en/fuaim/Samhain){:target="_blank" rel="noopener noreferrer"}).
 The veil between worlds is at its thinnest.
 The Celts believed the dead came back that night.
 Samhain was the Celtic New Year.
 People wore disguises so the spirits wouldn't know them.
-The Church put All Saints' Day on 1 November to cover the festival up.
+The Church put All Saints' Day on November 1st to cover the festival up.

 Most of them have something real underneath, which is why they've traveled so well.
 The popular version mostly goes wrong on the dates (like when the dead return) and the reasons (why disguises are worn).

 This article follows the Irish sources to trace back these customs.
-For the medieval tales I use Jeffrey Gantz's translation,[^1] and Mark Williams on the gods in that literature.[^2] For the folk record I use Kevin Danaher's *The Year in Ireland* (1972)[^3] and the [Dúchas Schools' Collection](https://duchas.ie), gathered in 1937–39.
+For the medieval tales I use Jeffrey Gantz's translation,[^1] and Mark Williams on the gods in that literature.[^2] For the folk record I use Kevin Danaher's *The Year in Ireland* (1972)[^3] and the [Dúchas Schools' Collection](https://duchas.ie){:target="_blank" rel="noopener noreferrer"}, gathered in 1937–39.
 For the history of the claims themselves I use Robert Davis on Halloween as a Christian festival,[^7] and Ronald Hutton, both his *Stations of the Sun* (1996) and his 2024 article in *Folklore*.[^4][^5]

 ## The Thin Veil: The Barrier Is Old, the Thinning Night Isn't